obswork/github-action-workflows/README.md

 ## Description

-This is a legendary repo to test github action workflows.
+This is +a legendary+ an okay repo to test github action workflows.